Robert-96/dezmereanrobert.com/content/posts/docker-cheat-sheet.md

 $ docker container kill $(docker ps -q)
 ```

-This command will force shutdown all runnning containers.
+This command will force shutdown all running containers.
 The command `docker ps -q` will return all running container IDs and pass them to the kill command which will force shutdown them.

 ### Remove a container